TheZoq2/Keyboard/README.md

 you can use the keycapRounded.stl file in this repo.

 I was able to print all the keycaps facing up and I printed it with a 0.35mm nozzle using a velleman k8400.

+##Firmware
+In order to use the keyboard you will need some sort of controller that talks to the PC.
+I decided to use a teensy 3.1 which I programmed to act as a keyboard.
+The code for the firmware that I wrote can be found [here](https://github.com/TheZoq2/KeyboardFirmware).
+However, you should be able to use any microcontroller you like, assuming it can function as a HID device.

 ## Other repos
 [PyScad](https://github.com/TheZoq2/py-scad) -- My own script for generating openSCAD models in python.